BIDS-numpy/presentation-doe_python_exchange-12-2021/presentation.md

 ## On to the question: Why Python?

-- General-purpose language: can address a wide range of problems & computational task
+- General-purpose language: can address a wide range of problems & computational tasks
 - Optimizes developer time
 - Effective language for the communication of scientific ideas
 - Community-based development model!